Fay identities for polylogarithms on higher-genus Riemann surfaces: Motivation: Fay identities at genus zero and one

 \section{Motivation: Fay identities at genus zero and one}

-The space of polynomials forms a ring under the operations of addition and multiplication and closes under integration, namely the primitive of a polynomial is again a polynomial.
-While rational functions also form a ring under addition and multiplication (they actually form a field), the primitive of a rational function is not necessarily again a rational function.
+The space of polynomials forms a ring under the operations of addition and multiplication and closes under differentiation and integration, namely the derivative and the primitive of a polynomial is again a polynomial.
+While rational functions also form a ring under addition and multiplication (they actually form a field) and close under differentiation, the primitive of a rational function is not necessarily again a rational function.
 Instead, the logarithm arises as the primitive of a simple pole, and polylogarithms \cite{Goncharov:1995, Goncharov:1998kja, Goncharov:2001iea} arise from further operations of multiplication by rational functions and integration.
-The resulting space that combines rational functions and polylogarithms on the complex plane or on the Riemann sphere is closed under addition, multiplication and integration \cite{Brown:2009qja}.
+The resulting space that combines rational functions and polylogarithms on the complex plane or on the Riemann sphere is closed under addition, multiplication, differentiation and integration \cite{Brown:2009qja}.
 While the study of polylogarithms has a long history \cite{Poincare:1884, Lappo:1953}, their significance for perturbative quantum field theory \cite{Remiddi:1999ew, Vollinga:2004sn, Goncharov:2010jf, Duhr:2012fh} and string theory \cite{Broedel:2013tta, Schlotterer:2018zce, Vanhove:2018elu} has been recognized only over the past few decades.

 \sm